yoavami/odin-recipes/README.md

 # ODIN RECIPES

-this project is to demonstrate my skills in basic HTML
+this project is meant to demonstrate my skills in basic HTML